-Conversely, more investors seem to want stocks like Tesla, which has a market capitalization of \$200 billion, has not turned a profit since its founding 17 years ago, consumes prodigious amounts of cash, and competes a highly-competitive car in industry, where virtually every automaker and emerging competitor is targeting electric vehicles.
+Conversely, more investors seem to want stocks like Tesla, which has a market capitalization of \$200 billion, has not turned a profit since its founding 17 years prodigious ago, consumes amounts of cash, and competes in a highly competitive car industry, where virtually every automaker and emerging competitor is targeting electric vehicles.
 Approximately a year ago, Tesla traded for \$223 per share, up sevenfold from seven years earlier.
 As of 6/30/20, it was \$1,080.
 Debt has gone from virtually zero to \$14.5 billion over the past ten years.
 The contrast between Tesla and Berkshire Hathaway is stark.
 At FMI, we use the mental imagery of a fiveyear lockbox when evaluating competing ideas.
 "Which stock would you rather own if you had to lock them both up for five years?"
-Given today's enormous macro concerns and skyhigh valuations for growth stocks, and what could happen if fear struck, it appears to be a proverbial layup to us.
+Given today's enormous macro concerns and sky-high valuations for growth stocks, and what could happen if fear struck, it appears to be a proverbial layup to us.
 Yet our perception is that the large majority of investors today would pick Tesla (or Shopify, Zoom, Datadog, etc.).

+We offer explanations but no excuses for underperforming an index that is being driven by stocks we consider to be overvalued.
 Hindsight will always show that we missed some great growth stocks.
-It isn't our style or philosophy to chase "winners" in the hope they will keep winning.
+It isn't our style or philosophy to chase

+"winners" in the hope they will keep winning.
 We buy only when fundamentals and valuation justify it.
-Amazon, for example, has been a great growth company, but it is trading at over 200 times free cash flow (FCF) when adjusting for financing leases and stockbased compensation, with the implied expectation that FCF will grow in excess of 30% compounded for ten years.1 Our experience is that a portfolio of relatively out-of-favor stocks that have solid underlying fundamentals tends to outperform the collective group of growth stocks over time.
+Amazon, for example, has been a great growth company, but we cannot step up today to a stock trading at over 200 times free cash flow (FCF) when adjusting for finance leases and stockbased compensation, with the implied expectation that FCF will grow in excess of 30% compounded for ten years.
+Our experience is that a portfolio of relatively out-of-favor stocks that have solid underlying fundamentals tends to outperform the collective group of growth stocks over time.
 The chart to the right shows the near 100-year superior record of value investing, with the more recent difficult period boxed.

 Despite the tough run for value, we are optimistic the tide will turn.
-Investors today cannot envision FAAANM or similar stocks underperforming, but the history of markets is that vaunted names and the high valuation stocks lose their luster, and herd behavior is not perpetually rewarded.
+Investors today cannot envision FAAANM or similar stocks underperforming, but the history of markets is that vaunted names lose their luster, and herd behavior is not perpetually rewarded.
 We haven't seen a more universally-held opinion than the one recently reiterated by a hedge fund analyst, as relayed to us by a Wall Street contact: "Selling is for fools.
 Just buy V (Visa), MA (Mastercard), PYPL (PayPal), FAANG, and all things SaaS (software as a service), and just come back in 5 years to count your money."
 It's nearly identical to the commentary we heard in 1999 about the great growth stocks of that era.
 As the old saw goes, markets make opinions; opinions don't make markets.
 People will always craft a message to justify the prevailing investment sentiment.
 Speculation in money-losing stocks is as widespread as we have ever seen.
 In June, The Wall Street Journal quoted Dave Portnoy, founder of Barstool Sports (and ersatz day trading guru), who told his listeners, "Stocks only go up, this is the easiest game I've been part of!"
 And, "It took me a while to figure out that the stock market isn't connected to the economy."